appuio/shop-example/README.md

 Building the application images
 ------------------------------

-When using docker-compose, one can specify that Dockerfiles should be automatically built on `docker-compose up`.
-As some of our services (**API** and **orders**) are built using Source-To-Image, we need to build those with the S2I binary before running the application with Docker Compose.
+When using docker-compose, one can specify that Dockerfiles should be automatically built on running `docker-compose up --build`.
+However, as some of our services (**API** and **orders**) are built using Source-To-Image, we need to build those with the S2I binary before running the application with Docker Compose.
 Furthermore, the **users** service needs to be compiled with the builder image and the **webserver** service needs to be bundled before being packaged with the Dockerfile.

 To build all services at once, use the `start-build.sh` script we provided in the repository.
-Each service repository also contains a script that only builds that specific service.
+Each service repository contains a script that only builds that specific service.